 “It feels particularly unfair that wealthy people without diabetes can buy CGMs when people whose lives could be hugely improved or even saved by this technology still can’t afford it.

-Although developing medically-regulated technology is harder than repackaging diabetes tech for the masses, the diabetes industry (as well as the governments that regulate it) should continue to invest in easier diabetes management and finding a cure.
-The industry should also get better at psychologically supporting people and acknowledging how much work the condition actually takes.
+Although developing medically-regulated technology is harder than repackaging diabetes tech for the masses.
+The diabetes industry (as well as the governments that regulate it) should continue to invest in easier diabetes management and finding a cure.
+The industry should get better at psychologically supporting people and acknowledging how much work the condition takes.
 And underpinning all those efforts should be a fair and reasonable approach to pricing.

 People-first diabetes management

 At Quin, we want to embody this new approach to diabetes management.
-Our app can help you remember to take regular doses, visualise what you’ve dosed and eaten recently, and recall your past experiences of eating particular foods alongside what happened to your blood sugar.
+Our app can help you remember to take regular doses, visualise what you’ve dosed and eaten recently.
+It can also recall your past experiences of eating particular foods alongside what happened to your blood sugar.

 “It’s designed to fit into your life and support you through it.
 Not to control or judge you.